DewGew/Domoticz-Google-Assistant/README.md

 Domoticz-Google-Assistant delivers:
 - the oauth authorization and smarthome endpoint for the google assistant
-- Standalone implementation.
-It means that you can put this server wherever you want, even on another machine.
 - Two-factor authentication pin for domoticz protected devices (works best with english language)
 - Acknowledgement with Yes or No. (works best with english language)
 - Arm Disarm Securitypanel (works best with english language)